premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 - The `intern()` method creates an exact copy of a String object in the heap and stores it in the String constant pool, which the JVM maintains.

-- Java automatically interns all strings created using string literals.`intern()` method is used to tell the JVM to add it to the string pool if it doesn't already exist there, and return a reference of that interned string.
+- Java automatically interns all strings created using string literals.`intern()` method is used to tell the JVM to add it to the string pool if it doesn't already exist there and return a reference of that interned string.

  </blockquote>